takotab/fastseq/README.md

         204

-    RuntimeError: Input type (torch.cuda.DoubleTensor) and weight type (torch.cuda.FloatTensor) should be the same
+    RuntimeError: Expected object of scalar type Double but got scalar type Float for argument #2 'weight' in call to _thnn_conv2d_forward

 </div>